alexlangberg/node-sitesampler/README.md

 [![Dependency Status](https://david-dm.org/alexlangberg/node-sitesampler.svg)](https://david-dm.org/alexlangberg/node-sitesampler)
 [![devDependency Status](https://david-dm.org/alexlangberg/node-sitesampler/dev-status.svg)](https://david-dm.org/alexlangberg/node-sitesampler#info=devDependencies)

 Data collection sometimes includes collecting the same data over time.
-This module, which is basically a wrapper around [needle-schedule](https://www.npmjs.com/package/needle-schedule), enables you to collect e.g. the html content of websites over time and store the data with the [chronostore](https://www.npmjs.com/package/chronostore) module, thus sampling sites.
+This module, which is basically a wrapper around [needle-schedule](https://www.npmjs.com/package/needle-schedule), enables you to collect e.g. the html content of websites over time and (optionally) store the data with the [chronostore](https://www.npmjs.com/package/chronostore) module, thus sampling sites.
 On top of storing the results as files, it also emits the results when collected, enabling you to further process the data, e.g. pushing the data to a database.

 A heavy emphasis is put on stability and logging.
 Everything, even the logging provided by [bunyan](https://www.npmjs.com/package/bunyan), is covered with tests.
 It also allows you to forward your logging to the console, [loggly](https://www.loggly.com), [logentries](https://logentries.com) and [slack](https://slack.com).